IqmalDaniel20/Escape-The-Unreal-Engine-Project/README.md

 [Escape The UE Project - Video Demo](https://youtu.be/yZ2yO2pC1nE)

 ## Acknowledgments
-Special thanks to all who contributed ideas and support, especially my classmates and instructors at MMU for their insights and guidance throughout the development process.
+I would like to thank our instructor, Mr. Wong Ya Ping, for the guidance and support throughout this project.
+Special thanks to the Unreal Engine Community as well.
+I also appreciate the feedback and suggestions from our classmates.

 ## References
 Materials and inspiration were drawn from various Unreal Engine community resources and tutorials, all used under fair use for educational purposes.

-Specific sources will be cited as applicable.
+[Music Used in the Easter Egg Room][Raffaella Carrà - Pedro (Jaxomy & Agatino Romero Remix)](https://www.youtube.com/watch?v=kKL20WFmVrw)
+[Texture/Material Used for Missing Texture][Missing Texture From Source Game (Gmod, Counter Strike,.etc)](https://steamcommunity.com/sharedfiles/filedetails/?id=2946118759)
+[Dance Animation Used in the Easter Egg Room][Mixamo Dance Pack by TerribiliStudio](https://terribilisstudio.fr/?section=MD) [Map Design for Level 6 (de_pasir)][References taken from de_dust](https://en.wikipedia.org/wiki/Dust_II) [Map Design for Level 7 (My House)[References taken from, my actual house, yup...]